Recoskie/JDasm/docs/Machine.md

 <br />

-ARM cores may not have a bunch of operations codes, however, can be clocked much higher, and generate less heat.
+ARM cores may not have a bunch of operations codes, however, can be clocked much higher and generate less heat.
 Use less power.
-So in a way fewer operation codes is better.
+So in a way, fewer operation codes are better.
 Since all instructions can be created using a few simple arithmetic operation codes.

 <br />

-All ARM codes are 32 bits long in memory.
-Unlike x86 which has variable length instructions.
+All ARM codes are 32 bits long in the memory, unlike x86, which has variable-length instructions.

 <br />